A History of Broadway Guitars

 Apart from the added vibrato unit, which replaced the chrome ‘ashtray’ cover, the specification on the Broadway Plectric 1923 and 1927 models were exactly the same specification as seen on the Broadway 1921 and 1922 models.

 In keeping with the rest of the Broadway Plectric range, the guitars were fitted with tuning machine heads of a simple open-backed variety.
 They were individual machine heads (not 6 in a row), held onto the headstock with two screws and capped by a white plastic tuning button.
 The shaft of the machine head posts protruded through the headstock, with no ferrule bushes.
 A white plastic truss rod cover was for decorative purposes only, as with other Broadway models, there was no truss rod to adjust the neck!
 The guitar's action could only be set by raising or lowering the bridge, by adjustment of the thumb wheels.
 Over time, Broadways do tend to develop a poor action, often rather high, with no immediate remedy once the bridge has been lowered as far as it can.

 The Broadway Plectric 1927 (above) is in wonderful condition.
 It's my own and is completely original, in full working order with original case, Broadway headstock logo and Broadway strap.
 And it's not for sale, in case you should ask!

 The photographs illustrate the tremolo unit fitted to the Broadway range.
-The most common type is that shown on the left, with a base plate, with sides, over which a chrome cover was placed and screwed down.
+The most common type is that shown on the left, comprising a base plate with sides, over which a chrome cover was placed and screwed down.
 The tremolo arm moved the strings, thus producing a tremolo effect.
 This was stamped 'PM & Co.
 Made in England'.

 A less common type of unit is shown above, with the same principal of action but of a differing construction.